LeirDev/Nomeados-ao-Oscar/README.md

 * Quais os filmes que ganharam o Oscar de Melhor Filme?

 R:
-Going My Way
+Going My Way,
-The Lost Weekend
+The Lost Weekend,
-The Best Years of Our Lives
+The Best Years of Our Lives,
-Gentleman's Agreement
+Gentleman's Agreement,
-Hamlet
+Hamlet,
-All the King's Men
+All the King's Men,
-All about Eve
+All about Eve,
-An American in Paris
+An American in Paris,
-The Greatest Show on Earth
+The Greatest Show on Earth,
-From Here to Eternity
+From Here to Eternity,
-On the Waterfront
+On the Waterfront,
-Marty
+Marty,
-Around the World in 80 Days
+Around the World in 80 Days,
-The Bridge on the River Kwai
+The Bridge on the River Kwai,
-Gigi
+Gigi,
-Ben-Hur
+Ben-Hur,
-The Apartment
+The Apartment,
-West Side Story
+West Side Story.

 Q:
 ```js